ba305/deep-person-reid/README.rst

 - Save loss curves at the end of training
 - Tensorboard support
 - Warmup period for LR scheduler, early stopping, and saving best model
-- *Note that because of the changes above, some other parts of this repo may have been broken.
+- *Note that because of the changes above, some other parts of this repo are now deprecated.
 See below for further details.*

 **KEY POINTS (PLEASE read this section before using this repo!!!!!)**: